Vampyroteuthidae

 - Eggs and hatchlings

 - Vampires lack nidamental glands and have rather small oviducal glands.
 As a result there is little likelihood that they produce large egg masses.
 Off California small vampire squid occupy greater depths than do the larger individuals (Roper and Young, 1975) suggesting that spawning occurs in very deep water.
-A hatchling is known from deep water off Hawaii.

 Behavior